Millerkjc/PT_installation_script/README.md

   check and their installations (All for FUN!).
 Clearly, it's slow and his purpose is only academic.

 * **Manually**
-  This is the second choice, and the better one if you want to quickly install PT.
+  This is the second choice, and the better one if you want to quickly install PT. <br />
   (imho) I prefer installing the libraries from the Debian/Ubuntu repo even if you can export those one that Cisco inserts into the .tar.
   Scripts are functional to install only the libraries I've found as missing (maybe you could need only few of these for the goal).